Emotional Caretaker: Release This Role to Reclaim Your Life

 This process of subtracting out patterns and beliefs can take years, but it is a worthwhile journey.
 Unfortunately, there’s no short-cut or way to speed it along.
-It’s because as we go through this messy, and often painful process.

 The parts we’d like to skip over or speed up are precisely the steps that transform us into the divine beings that we truly are at our core.

 True compassion requires the full acknowledgment of suffering—not a shying away from it.
 I recall one day in therapy finally allowing myself to feel the full scope of pain I had been carrying and avoiding for years.
 While I felt like I was being ripped to the core by this grief and pain, I had an insight that changed my view of suffering.
 It was precisely when I finally let myself feel the full truth and weight of the pain I had been avoiding that I could finally validate myself in a way that was impossible before.

 The thought burst within me, “Of course I would feel this pain, it makes complete sense!”
 I was able to legitimize my feelings of grief.
 This legitimization allowed the grief to transform into profound relief and peace.